iterative/katacoda-scenarios/data-management/step2.md

    `ls -al`{{execute}}

-   With the option `--no-scm` we are telling it that we are not going to use it togather with GIT.
+   With the option `--no-scm` we are telling it that we are not going to use it together with GIT.

 3. Check the `.dvc` directory that was created: